 |Dining table (small)||$350.00|

 |Mirrors||$60.00 - $200.00|

 The playing of sports e.g., baseball, basketball, football, hockey, soccer, Frisbee, the riding of a skateboard, bicycle, roller skates, rollerblades, etc., and the throwing of water in East Hall is prohibited.

-Storage of sporting equipment (i.e. bicycles, hockey equipment, etc.) is not permitted in public areas (i.e. lounges, hallways, bathrooms, stairways, etc.).
+Storage of sporting equipment (i.e. hockey equipment, etc.) is not permitted in public areas (i.e. lounges, hallways, bathrooms, stairways, etc.).
+Bicycles can be stored on the East Hall Bike Racks.
+Bike locks are strongly recommended for security purposes.
 Sports items or equipment may be confiscated until a student conduct review.

 The College expects a certain level of cleanliness and a certain level of safety standards to be maintained in the residence halls.
 It is the responsibility of all residents within a suite to maintain a clean and healthy living environment.
 To ensure that this standard is met, the Housing and Residence Life staff will conduct:

 - Regular “walk-throughs" to make sure the suites common areas are kept in a safe and sanitary condition;

 - At least three (3) monthly health and safety inspections of the entire suite, including individual bedrooms each semester;

 - New York State fire safety inspections of the entire suite, including individual bedrooms.